 - credit card statements

 Your financial records will affect so many of the decisions you and your spouse make during the divorce.
-Many of us think of distribution of assets as the primary goal of a divorce, but there are also things like spousal maintenance and child support that can be affected by the financial information you provide.
+Many of us think of the distribution of assets as the primary goal of a divorce, but there are also things like spousal maintenance and child support that can be affected by the financial information you provide.
 If you’re unsure whether you’ll end up paying any of these ongoing expenses, make sure to promptly collect your financial paperwork so you can discuss your concerns with your family law attorney Edina.